-In addition to the tools named above, each student, upon entering, has issued to him, a jack-plane, 3⁄4-inch chisel, 1⁄2-inch chisel, 1⁄2-inch chisel, 1⁄2-inch chisel, a slip-stone and a two-foot rule.
+In addition to the tools named above, each student, upon entering, has issued to him, a jack-plane, 1⁄4-inch chisel, 1⁄4-inch chisel, 1⁄4-inch chisel, a slip-stone and a two-foot rule.
 These tools are used only by the student to whom they are issued, and he is held responsible for them.
 He is required to keep them sharp and in good order, and upon leaving college to return them to either the professor or his assistant.